 Exploring Careers in Human Resources with Tennessee’s Top Employers

-The field of human resources is comprised of many different job titles, including, but not limited to:
+The field of human resources is composed of many different job titles, including, but not limited to:

 - Human resources assistant